nsrau/azure-docs.it-it/articles/machine-learning/algorithm-module-reference/apply-math-operation.md

 ### <a name="log10"></a>Log10

-Restituisce i valori logaritmo in base 10 per la colonna selezionata.
+Restituisce i valori in base 10 logaritmi per la colonna selezionata.

 ### <a name="log2"></a>Log2